pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Jupiter-Ace.md

 # Quick start

-The J.ACE port comes with a newer version of appmake tool capable of creating 'tap' and 'wav' files.
-See the "Older emulator hints" chapter to use z88dk with the VACE or ACE32 emulators.

 This newer release has been developed with the aid of the EightyOne emulator and tested on the real computer.
 To compile a program (with 'a.bin' as the default program name), type: